emrezorlu/emrezorlu/README.md

 I'm Emre,my dream is I want to establish a utopian technology island with the team that develops open source software.
 Born in 1999 (At the age of 10, while my friends were playing games in real-life, I was developing add-ons for games) 10+ years of experience with Back-end. software architecture, design patterns, building architectural strategies.
-Ability to create,read and follow documentation
+Ability to create,read and follow documentation.
+"The only way to get smarter is by playing a smarter opponent."

     PHP:
          8+ years of experience with all PHP Frameworks, PHP 8+, type-safe/aware strict coding with PSR-4, PSR-12
          PHP 8.x, OOP, PDO, XML, SPL, Patterns, debug(Xdebug) and optimization, clean code and refactoring, static code testing (PHPCS, PHPMD, PHPCPD).